Hochschild cohomology for functors on linear symmetric monoidal categories: Introduction

+Even though there are recent articles about Hochschild cohomology in monoidal categories (see for example \cite{italianos} and \cite{chico1}), none of them is suited for a direct application to our case.
+So, we take a different and new approach by making use of the \textit{internal hom} functor in $\mathcal{F}$, defined in Section 3.
+The advantage of working with functors from $\mathcal{X}$ to $R$-Mod is that we can give an explicit construction of the internal hom functor (see chapters 2 and 3 of \cite{libro} for the abstract definition), via the Yoneda-Dress construction, introduced in Section 8.2 of \cite{biset}.
+With this, the definition of the Hochschild cochain complex of $A$ appears in a natural way in the category $\mathcal{F}$.
+In particular, we can give an explicit description of its arrows, in terms of these \textit{homs}, which allows for a better understanding of the Hochschild cohomology functors, denoted by $\mathcal{H}H^i(A,\, M)$, for $M$ an $A$-bimodule and $i$ a natural number.

 The article is inspired in Loday's presentation of the classical Hochschild cohomo\-logy theory (see \cite{loday}).
 So, in Section 4 we introduce the bar resolution of a monoid $A$ in $\mathcal{F}$ and we define the Hochschild cochain complex of $A$.
-We are aware that these constructions may have already being introduced in more general contexts, for example, the bar resolution of a monoid in a monoidal category under certain conditions is defined in \cite{italianos}, and a definition of the Hochschild cochain complex in a monoidal category enriched in $Ab$ is given in \cite{chico1}.
-Nevertheless, our approach is different and new since we make use of the \textit{internal hom} functor in $\mathcal{F}$, defined in Section 3.
-This construction is known in a general categorical context (see chapters 2 and 3 of \cite{libro}), but, since we work with functors from $\mathcal{X}$ to $R$-Mod, we can give an explicit and natural interpretation of it.
-With this, the definition of the Hochschild cochain complex of $A$ appears in a natural way in the category $\mathcal{F}$, in particular, we can give an explicit description of its arrows, in terms of these \textit{homs}, which allows for a better understanding of the Hochschild cohomology functors, denoted by $\mathcal{H}H^i(A,\, M)$, for $M$ an $A$-bimodule and $i$ a natural number.

 In Section 5 we deal with the important example of a separable monoid.
 The main result is Theorem \ref{teosep}, in which we show that if $A$ is a separable monoid in $\mathcal{F}$, then, for any $A$-bimodule $M$, the functors $\mathcal{H}H^i(A,\, M)$ are zero for very $i>0$ and, conversely, if $A$ is a monoid in $\mathcal{F}$ such that the first Hochschild cohomology functor $\mathcal{H}H^1(A,\, M)$ is zero for any $A$-bimodule $M$, then $A$ is separable.
-As a corollary, we obtain that the Hochschild cohomology functors, for $i> 0$, of the Burnside biset functor, $RB$, as well as those of the biset functor of rational representations, $kR_{\rac}$, over a filed $k$ of characteristic $0$, are all zero.
+As a corollary, we obtain that the Hochschild cohomology functors, for $i> 0$, of the Burnside biset functor, $RB$, as well as those of the biset functor of rational representations, $kR_{\rac}$, over a field $k$ of characteristic $0$, are all zero.

 Finally, in Section 6, we describe the Hochschild cohomology functors of degrees 0, 1 and 2.
 As in the classical case, the degree 1 can be described in terms of \textit{derivations} and the degree 2 is described in terms of extensions.
 Also, following \cite{gers}, for a monoid $A$ in $\mathcal{F}$, we endow the coproduct $\bigoplus_{i\in \mathbb{N}}\mathcal{H}H^i(A,\, A)$ with a structure of a graded monoid and call it the \textit{Hochschild cohomology monoid}.
 We try too keep the proofs of the statements in this last section as brief as possible, since there are many straightforward calculations that work as in the classical case.